 - I saw the park change from Spring to Fall.
 It was a beautiful green to yellow to brown and even white snow!

 - I watched newborn baby animals emerge in the spring and witnessed bison and elk engaged in their rut (mating) season.

 - There was an opportunity to meet people from all over the world.
-I loved to ask “why did you chose to come to Yellowstone when you could’ve chosen to go anywhere else on this planet?”
+I loved to ask “why did you choose to come to Yellowstone when you could’ve chosen to go anywhere else on this planet?”
 It made me appreciate Yellowstone more so.

 - I was entrusted with the important task of educating a wide range of audiences –– and knowledge is power!
-My hope is that when more people expose themselves to the outdoors, they are willing to learn about the area, and then want to protect it.
+My hope is that when more people expose themselves to the outdoors, they are willing to learn about the area, and then, want to protect it.

 Things I Found Hard To Love About Being A Park Ranger

 - Having to handle impolite visitors.
 I can’t count how many times a visitor would disregard what rangers tell them about park safety, signs, and warnings.
-I’ve also encountered a few who were aggressive and impatient people at the front desk.
+I’ve also encountered a few who were aggressive and impatient at the front desk.
 There are thousands of you and only a few of us, please understand we’re trying to do our best!